jhj0517/jhj0517/README.md

 ## My Expertise

-- **AI:** I have experience working on various AI projects, including natural language processing, computer vision, and machine learning.
-I enjoy exploring and applying new AI technologies to solve real-world problems.
+- **AI:** I have experience working on various AI projects.

-- **Android:** I am proficient in developing Android apps using Java and Kotlin.
-I have experience in developing apps with modern architectural patterns such as MVVM, and integrating third-party libraries such as Retrofit, RxJava, and Dagger.
+- **Android:** I have experience in developing apps with modern architectural patterns such as MVVM, and integrating third-party libraries such as Retrofit, RxJava, and Dagger.

 - **Flutter:** I have some experience developing apps using Flutter.
 The pattern I'm familiar with is the Provider pattern.
-I like to use third-party libraries like SQFLite and Dio.

 ## My Projects